The Art of War

 Bob Sheppard is a former broadcast journalist and the son of Master Sgt James A. Sheppard, a member of the Tuskegee Airmen during World War II.
 Bob is known for his work preserving history and educating others about the contributions of African Americans to aviation.
 He has shared his father's story through a documentary film, presentations, and other events.
 During his time in the service, Bob's father experienced segregation on the train ride to Alabama, training at the Tuskegee Institute, and service overseas with the 332nd Fighter Squadron.
 After returning from Italy, Bob's father worked for Lockheed Aircraft and the Federal Aviation Administration before moving to Maine in the 1970s.

 Mack Scott (moderator) is a Visiting Assistant Professor of Slavery and Justice at Brown University.
 A historian and educator, he is a member of the Narragansett Indian Tribe.
 His work focuses on the intersections of race and identity.
-It employs agency as a lens through which to view and understand traditionally marginalized peoples' voices, stories, and perspectives.
-He has published works illuminating the experiences of African American, Native American, and Latinx peoples.
-He is working on a project that traces the Narragansett nation from pre-colonial to modern.
+It employs agency as a lens to view and understand traditionally marginalized peoples' voices, stories, and perspectives.
+He has published works illuminating the experiences of African Americans, Native Americans, and Latinx peoples.
+He is working on a project that traces the Narragansett nation from pre-colonial to modern times.

 SUNDAY, FEBRUARY 16